isomerpages/govtech-corp/index.md

       subtitle: WHO WE ARE
       id: infobar
-      description: GovTech builds tech for public good to improve the lives of Singaporeans and the economy, and supports public agencies in driving digital transformation.
+      description: GovTech builds tech for public good to improve the lives of Singaporeans and supports public agencies' efforts in driving digital transformation.
       button: About GovTech
       url: /about-us/who-we-are/
   - infopic: